Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Attached Earlobes

-Free earlobes are dominant.
+Free earlobes are generally treated as dominant.

 Attached earlobes are recessive.

-Two parents with free earlobes may have a child with attached earlobes if both parents carry the recessive allele.
+Two parents with free earlobes may still have a child with attached earlobes if both parents carry the recessive allele.

 Mendel’s Pea Plants

-Gregor Mendel crossed:
+Mendel crossed:

-Tall plants (TT)
+- Tall plants (TT)

-Short plants (tt)
+- Short plants (tt)

-The first generation (F1) all appeared tall.
+The first generation appeared completely tall.

-When these plants reproduced:
+When these plants reproduced further:

 Common Mistakes Students Make